NCAA Football 2018 Rankings: Trojans Take a Tumble

 SEC Loses Some of Its Luster

 Without question, the SEC is still the conference to beat.
-The top of the AP poll is still littered with teams from the Southeastern Conference, as No. 1 Alabama, No. 3 Georgia, No. 7 Auburn, No. 12 LSU and No. 16 Mississippi State make up 31.3 percent of the sweet 16, if you will.
+The top of the AP poll is littered with teams from the Southeastern Conference, as No. 1 Alabama, No. 3 Georgia, No. 7 Auburn, No. 12 LSU and No. 16 Mississippi State make up 31.3 percent of the sweet 16, if you will.

-But with No. 24 South Carolina and No. 25 Florida both losing at home in entirely unimpressive fashion, the SEC went from a league with seven ranked teams to one with "only" five.
+But with No. 24 South Carolina and No. 25 Florida both losing at home in unimpressive fashion, the SEC went from a league with seven ranked teams to one with "only" five.

 Two voters left the Gamecocks at No. 25 on their ballots for some reason, but the Gators didn't receive a single vote this week.
 Rather, the SEC's top representation in the "Others receiving votes" section of the poll is Texas A&M, whose vote count more than tripled from 29 to 90 after darn near upsetting No. 2 Clemson.

 The surprise is that Kentucky didn't get a little more respect for beating Florida for the first time since 1986—and on the road, no less.
 Had the Wildcats looked a little more impressive in their season opener against Central Michigan, perhaps they would have received more than 19 votes this week.

-But with home games against Mississippi State and South Carolina coming up before the end of the month, they'll be getting plenty more chances to prove they belong.
+But with home games against Mississippi State and South Carolina coming up before the end of the month, they'll get plenty more chances to prove they belong.

 Oklahoma State Sneaks in

-Despite losing Mason Rudolph, James Washington and Marcell Ateman to the NFL, Oklahoma State has been absolutely destroying teams outside the national spotlight.
+Despite losing Mason Rudolph, James Washington and Marcell Ateman to the NFL, Oklahoma State has been destroying teams outside the national spotlight.

 Between the season-opening win over Missouri State and this past week's blowout of South Alabama, the Cowboys have outgained their opposition by combined margin of 875 yards.

-Senior quarterback Taylor Cornelius is finally getting a chance to shine, and the early returns are obviously good.
+Senior quarterback Taylor Cornelius is finally getting a chance to shine, and the early returns are good.
 He threw for 300 yards and five touchdowns in Week 1 before kicking it up a notch for 428 yards against USA.

-And the impressive thing is they've done this without much relying on the guys we expected to be the stars.
-Justice Hill rushed for 15 touchdowns and almost 1,500 yards last season, but he has only gotten 19 carries thus far.
-Top returning receivers, Jalen McCleskey and Dillon Stoner have combined for a modest 16 receptions for 160 yards.
+And the impressive thing is they've done this without relying much on the guys we expected to be the stars.
+Justice Hill rushed for 15 touchdowns and 1,467 yards last season, but he has only gotten 19 carries thus far.
+Top returning receivers Jalen McCleskey and Dillon Stoner have combined for a modest 16 receptions for 160 yards.

 Once those players get rolling, this offense could be even more unstoppable.